 After researching and finding our perfect van on VacationRenter, we finalized the booking on Outdoorsy.
 One service many Outdoorsy owners offer is both delivery and pick up, which we opted to use.
 Our owner delivered our van when our trip began and picked it up when it was over.
 Communication on the app was smooth, the owner was always quick to respond, and when she delivered the van, her tour was very thorough and informative.
 Going with this option not only saved us hours of time, but really helped to alleviate any questions or concerns we might have had before setting off on our first van-venture together.
 Outdoorsy also offers insurance and roadside assistance, which gave us added peace of mind throughout the trip.

 Full disclosure: I am not much of a camper.
 One of the main reasons why is because I like to be comfortable after a long, hard day.
-After challenging hikes, there’s nothing more I want to do than take a shower and lay out.
-The Vander Mifflin certainly brought an added comfort to the great outdoors and made the experience so much better for my personal preferences.
-Having a sink, fridge, and comfortable bed were amazing.
-And while the van we selected did not have a shower, we ensured ahead of time that we had access to a shower through our campsite.
+After challenging hikes, there’s nothing more I want to do than take a shower and lie down.
+The Vander Mifflin certainly brought added comfort to the great outdoors and made the experience so much better for my personal preferences.
+Having a sink, fridge, and comfortable bed was amazing.
+And while the van we selected did not have a shower, we made sure to plan ahead that we had access to a shower through our campsite.

 Breaking the Van Down

-The Garage: As many van-lifers like to call their trunk came equipped with cooking equipment, camping chairs, a s’mores kit, cooler, and so much more.
+- The Garage: The same designation many van-lifers give to their trunk on account of the size, ours came equipped with cooking equipment, camping chairs, a s’mores kit, a cooler, and so much more.